-- 1531 It should be noted that the NRCS develops these maps using a variety of information including remote - 1532 sensing and some limited field data collection and does not always capture variations that may occur on - a small scale.
+- 1553 It should be noted that the NRCS develops these maps using a variety of information including remote - sensing and some limited field data collection and does not always capture variations that may occur on - a small scale.
 Historical experience from landowners and additional field data could identify areas of - better infiltration.
-These soils groups do not necessarily preclude vertical movement of water and, while recharge may be slower than desired, recharge is still possible.
-Additionally, Group C and D soils may - have slow infiltration rates due to shallow hardpan, and groundwater recharge could potentially be - 1536 nave slow initiation rates due to shahow hardpan, and groundwater recharge could potentiarly be 1537 enhanced if this hardpan can be disrupted.
-Soil permeability has been identified as a data gap, - 1538 particularly at the small scale.
+These soils groups do not necessarily preclude vertical movement of water and, while - recharge may be slower than desired, recharge is still possible.
+Additionally, Group C and D soils may - have slow infiltration rates due to shallow hardpan, and groundwater recharge could potentially be - enhanced if this hardpan can be disrupted.
+Soil permeability has been identified as a data gap, - particularly at the small scale.

-1539 4.5.3 Soil Agricultural Groundwater Banking Index
+4.5.3 Soil Agricultural Groundwater Banking Index

-- The University of California at Davis has established the Soil Agricultural Groundwater Banking Index (SAGBI) using data within the SSURGO database, which gives a rating of suitability of the soils for - 1542 groundwater recharge.
-This index expands on the HSG to include topography, chemical limitations, and - 1543 soil surface condition.
-This effort has resulted in a mapping tool that illustrates six SAGBI classes - 1544 (excellent-very poor) and has been completed for much of the state.
-This mapping tool is only available - 1545 for the Modoc County portion of BVGB as shown on Figure 4-12, and the index varies mostly between - 1546 moderately poor to very poor.
-Small areas of moderately good are present along the Pit River as it enters - 1547 BVGB and to the west of Adin.
+- 1562 The University of California at Davis has established the Soil Agricultural Groundwater Banking Index - 1563 (SAGBI) using data within the SSURGO database, which gives a rating of suitability of the soils for - groundwater recharge.
+This index expands on the HSG to include topography, chemical limitations, and - soil surface condition.
+This effort has resulted in a mapping tool that illustrates six SAGBI classes - 1566 (excellent-very poor) and has been completed for much of the state.
+This mapping tool is only available - 1567 for the Modoc County portion of BVGB as shown on Figure 4-12, and the index varies mostly between - moderately poor to very poor.
+Small areas of moderately good are present along the Pit River as it enters - BVGB and to the west of Adin.
 It should be noted that the SAGBI is a large-scale, planning level tool - and does not preclude local site conditions that are good for groundwater recharge.

-1549 4.6 Beneficial Uses of Principal Aquifer
+4.6 Beneficial Uses of Principal Aquifer